Class A Commercial Truck Driving Program

 *Placement in the class will not be guaranteed until the tuition fee is paid in full.
 If an employer or third-party partner has agreed to sponsor training and full payment is not received, the student will be responsible for the remaining balance plus any late fees that may apply.

-- $3,500- Class A Commercial Truck Driving Program for Spring 2020 and Summer 2020.
-Books and software are included in the cost of the tuition.
+- $3,800- Class A Commercial Truck Driving Program.
+Books, software and one attempt at the road test administered by a third-party DPS testing site are included in the cost of tuition.

 Each applicant will be personally responsible for paying the following fees to the appropriate parties: